rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 Duration: 3 hours

-Rationale: Many of the formats I explain here are really focussed on telling them about the conclusions of EA.
+Rationale: Many of the formats I explain here are really focused on _telling_ them about the conclusions of EA.
 But I think when looking at the paths many experienced EA people took getting to the point they are now it involved many more twists and turns.
 We usually start out as some form of (slumbering) utilitarians/consequentialists and then we slowly move through a lot of questions, looking things up online and discussion with other people.
 This format aims to reflect this path.
 It allows time for discussion on the foundations of EA.
 I really like this because it allows for accurate self-selection: if people don’t like discussions at a fundamental level, I’d argue that they aren’t a good fit for EA, while on the other hand if they do like these discussions, they likely are a good fit for EA.

 Explanation: